-AB 462's coastal development permit exemption would eliminate essential protections that Humboldt County has established for including; Environmentally Sensitive Habitat Areas (ESHA) including freshwater and estuarine wetland areas; public access easements and recreational trails; archaeological, cultural resource areas including special protections for Shelter Cove; beach and dune systems critical to coastal ecosystem integrity; streams and riparian corridors essential for salmon recovery; sea level rise vulnerability areas based on 75-year projections using best available science; prime agricultural soil protections that prevent development on the county's most productive farmland; clustering requirements that minimize fragmentation of agricultural operations and timber lands; curtilage and driveway limitations (two acres maximum, one driveway) that prevent sprawl in agricultural and timber zones; water and sewer capacity protections that prevent overloading of rural infrastructure and protect neighboring water supplies; and wastewater treatment safeguards essential for protecting both our pristine beaches and drinking water sources for surrounding communities.

-These protections exist because Humboldt County's coast contains some of California's most pristine and environmentally and culturally sensitive areas.
+AB 462's coastal development permit exemption would eliminate essential protections that Humboldt County has established for: t •Environmentally Sensitive Habitat Areas (ESHA) including freshwater and estuarine wetland areas •Public access easements and recreational trails •Archaeological, cultural resource areas including special protections for Shelter Cove •Beach and dune systems critical to coastal ecosystem integrity •Streams and riparian corridors essential for salmon recovery •Sea level rise vulnerability areas based on 75-year projections using best available science •Prime agricultural soil protections that prevent development on the county's most productive farmland •Clustering requirements that minimize fragmentation of agricultural operations and timber lands •Curtilage and driveway limitations (two acres maximum, one driveway) that prevent sprawl in agricultural and timber zones •Water and sewer capacity protections that prevent overloading of rural infrastructure and protect neighboring water supplies •Wastewater treatment safeguards essential for protecting both our pristine beaches and drinking water sources for surrounding communities These protections exist because Humboldt County's coast contains some of California's most pristine and environmentally and culturally sensitive areas.
 It is an impractical overreach to have emergency housing needs in a community two hours drive from the coast trigger the abandoning of these fundamental safeguards.
 We do not believe it was the intention of AB 462's authors to enable the fragmentation of agricultural and resource lands, pollution from stressed wastewater systems, or impacts to critical wetlands and environmentally sensitive habitat areas.
 However, the bill's broad exemption language could have precisely these unintended consequences in counties like Humboldt with diverse coastal geography and extensive natural resources.
+Public Safety Concerns:

-Humboldt County's ADU ordinances include site-specific environmental review for developments in sensitive areas, including landslide and liquefaction hazard areas, tsunami and flood zones, high fire hazard zones, areas outside fire protection districts, and locations near toxic cleanup sites
+Humboldt County's ADU ordinances include site-specific environmental review for developments in sensitive areas, including: .

+Landslide and liquefaction hazard areas

+Tsunami and flood zones

+High fire hazard zones

+Areas outside fire protection districts

+Locations near toxic cleanup sites

 AB 462 would eliminate the county's ability to conduct this essential safety review, potentially placing residents in harm's way and creating long-term liability issues.
 Again, the exemption to these basic safety provisions could be triggered by an event nowhere near the affected community.

+Agricultural Land Fragmentation Risk: